Commercials VS Advert Video Production

 If you look at the TV commercial industry, the making of the commercial is not the biggest part of the expense, although the expense is substantial.
 There are many components to the creative chain that work towards the final video commercial product.
-There is the concept team, the many writers and creative people, the actors and voice over artist as well as the highly skilled technical staff that make up the people behind the scenes.
+You have the concept team, the many writers and creative people, actors and voice over artist as well as the highly skilled technical staff that make up the people behind the scenes.
 It is therefore important to keep in mind, that while it is great that it is cheaper and more open to the smaller businesses to market their companies and services, the skill sets remain the same.
-That means the creator of the video advert has to be able to do all those peoples jobs.
+That means that the creator of the video advert has to be able to do all those peoples jobs.

 This is not a small task to take on and replace a multi-billion dollar industry with a hand held camera and a YouTube channel.

 Choosing a video production company

-It is for this reason that at least a small attempt should be made to have a professional video production company or corporate videographer, make the video.
+For this reason, at least a small attempt should be made to have a professional video production company or corporate videographer, make the video.
 When you are going through the list of video production companies in Johannesburg, keep in mind as well that not all production companies are made equal.
-While price is a factor, make sure the company can do the work and have a look at their precious clients and video work.
+While price is a factor, make sure the company can do the work and have a look at their previous clients and video work.
 The demo reel is very important.

 Not only should a collection of best bits be available but complete products which should show, from beginning to end, that the video production company can make a great advert for you.

-This way you can take advantage of the lower standards while still having your own high standard and, more importantly, effective, advertising campaign while still keeping it affordable.
+This way you can take advantage of the lower industry standards while still having your own high standard and, more importantly, effective, advertising campaign while still keeping it affordable.

 When all is said and done, be sure you have a good strategy of video placement to ensure your video reaches your target market.